Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Discussion and Future Work

-\myparagraph{Pick First, Ask Questions Later.} The standard grasping pipeline is to first recognize and then plan a grasp.
+\mypara{Pick First, Ask Questions Later.} The standard grasping pipeline is to first recognize and then plan a grasp.
 In this paper we demonstrate that it is possible and sometimes beneficial to reverse the order.
 Our system leverages object-agnostic picking to remove the need for state estimation in clutter.
 Isolating the picked object drastically increases object recognition reliability, especially for novel objects.
 We conjecture that "pick first, ask questions later" is a good approach for applications such as bin-picking, emptying a bag of groceries, or clearing debris.
 It is, however, not suited for all applications -- nominally when we need to pick a particular object.
-In that case, the described system needs to be augmented with state tracking/estimation algorithms.
+In that case, the described system needs to be augmented with state tracking/estimation algorithms that are robust to clutter and can handle novel objects.

-\myparagraph{Towards Scalable Solutions.} Our system is designed to pick and recognize novel objects without extra data collection or re-training.
+\mypara{Towards Scalable Solutions.} Our system is designed to pick and recognize novel objects without extra data collection or re-training.
 This is a step forward towards robotic solutions that scale to the challenges of service robots and warehouse automation, where the daily number of novel objects ranges from the tens to the thousands, making data-collection and re-training cumbersome in one case and impossible in the other.
 It is interesting to consider what data, besides product images, is available that could be used for recognition using out-of-the-box algorithms like ours.

-\myparagraph{Limited to Accessible Grasps.} The system we present in this work is limited to picking objects that can be directly perceived and grasped by one of the primitive picking motions.
+\mypara{Limited to Accessible Grasps.} The system we present in this work is limited to picking objects that can be directly perceived and grasped by one of the primitive picking motions.
 Real scenarios, especially when targeting the grasp of a particular object, often require plans that deliberately sequence different primitive motions.
 For example, when removing an object to pick the one below, or when separating two objects before grasping one.
 This points to a more complex picking policy with a planning horizon that includes preparatory primitive motions like pushing whose value is difficult to reward/label in a supervised fashion.
-Reinforcement learning of policies that sequence primitive picking motions is a promising alternative approach worth exploring.
+Reinforcement learning of policies that sequence primitive picking motions is a promising alternative approach that we have started to explore in \cite{zeng2018learning}.